hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-simplifying-open-api-specification-with-reusable-common-data-models.md

       description: Describes the clientId or mspId of tenant
 ```

 *$ref* is one of the fixed fields in the schema.
-It is a string value which refers to other components in the OpenAPI document, internally and externally.
+It is a string value that refers to other components in the OpenAPI document, internally and externally.
 The above defined *tenantId* parameter can be referred to below:

 ```yaml